redpencilio/ember-metis/README.md

 ## How-to guides
 ### Change the locale to nl-be
-Ember-metis uses [ember-intl](https://ember-intl.github.io/ember-intl/) for internationalization.
+ember-metis uses [ember-intl](https://ember-intl.github.io/ember-intl/) for internationalization.
 By default the locale is set to `en-us` unless otherwise configured in the host app.
 To configure the locale in your host app, add the following application instance initializer:

 ```javascript
 // app/instance-initializers/locale.js